The Gaussian Double-Bubble and Multi-Bubble Conjectures: Isoperimetric Minimizing Clusters -- Interface Regularity

-Indeed, the following lemma provides an insightful interpretation of $\lambda \in E^*$ as a Lagrange multiplier for the isoperimetric constrained minimization problem (see again the proof of~\cite[Theorem 4.9]{EMilmanNeeman-GaussianDoubleBubbleConj}): \begin{lemma}[Lagrange Multiplier] Let $\Omega$ be stationary cluster with respect to $\mu$ and with Lagrange multiplier $\lambda \in E^*$.
+Indeed, the following lemma provides an insightful interpretation of $\lambda \in E^*$ as a Lagrange multiplier for the isoperimetric constrained minimization problem (see Appendix \ref{app:stst}): \begin{lemma}[Lagrange Multiplier] Let $\Omega$ be stationary cluster with respect to $\mu$ and with Lagrange multiplier $\lambda \in E^*$.
 Then for every $C_c^\infty$ vector-field $X$:

 In particular,